Statue for Maud Gonne Campaign: Phase 1 Update #1

-UPDATED JUNE 16TH 2024: This campaign aims to connect a body of people who want to see Maud Gonne honoured with a statue in Dublin–and to make it happen.
-We had our first meeting online on June 12th 2024.
+UPDATED JULY 8 2024: This campaign aims to connect a body of people who intend to see Maud Gonne honoured with a statue in Dublin.

 Maud Gonne's Statue: We Need Help

-The first aim of the campaign is to generate interest and awareness, and demonstrate public support for the statue.
+The first aim of the campaign is to generate interest and awareness, and demonstrate public support for the statue, and make enough money to set up a website and social media accounts for awareness.

 • artist commission